aruneshmathur/affiliate-marketing-disclosures/README.md

 # Affiliate Marketing Disclosure Study
-Code and data belonging to affiliate marketing disclosure study.
+Code and data belonging to the affiliate marketing disclosure study.